A Pattern with the Blue Scarf: a Traveler and the Local

 Christina grew in Los Angeles, California where she moved with family from Ukraine and Lebanon.
 She graduated from UC Berkeley where she studied International Development and has since lived and worked in the Bay Area and abroad.
 She started working with American Council's FLEX (Future Leaders Exchange program) in 2014 in Ukraine and in 2016-17 recruited in Georgia, Ukraine and Poland.
 She began her position as a FLEX Program Officer in the Kyiv office in March 2017.
 She enjoys traveling and meeting prospective FLEX students and working closely with the alumni community in Ukraine.
 She loves trying different foods in different cities across the region, architecture, writing and taking photographs.
 This fall she will be starting a Master of Urban and Regional at UCLA's Luskin School of Public Affairs.

-Oleksiy Fesenko to Television channel «Ukraine» about large-scale Panorama City estate scam in Kyiv, engineered under supervision of Kyiv City Council.
-Panorama City is an example of construction con-artistry is among 40 large-scale estate scams in Kyiv.
+Oleksiy Fesenko to Television channel «Ukraine» about the large-scale Panorama City estate scam in Kyiv, engineered under supervision of Kyiv City Council.
+The Panorama City is an example of a construction con-artistry is among 40 large-scale estate scams in Kyiv.